ufs-community/ufs-analysis/index.md

-<h2 id="general">Information </h2>

-This website displays evaluation of reforecasts produces with experimental versions of UFS.
+<h2> This website displays evaluation of reforecasts produces with experimental versions of UFS. </h2>

 {% include sfs-analysis/index.html %}